Beaches Featured in

 Depending on the region, the island's south side boasts a mix of smooth pebble beaches or powdery white sand.
 In the far east end of the island, discover Punta Cana, La Samaná, and Puerto Plata with their combination of luxury resorts and gorgeous coastlines.

-But the most tranquil beaches you will find on the western side of the Dominican Republic, particularly along the southern coast of La Romana and Bayahibe.
+But you will find the most tranquil beaches on the western side of the Dominican Republic, particularly along the southern coast of La Romana and Bayahibe.

 Bavaro Beach (Punta Cana)